RolfBly/stoxsnschulz/readme.md

 1. a screenscraper/data reshuffler, to run once each working day after about 17:20 CET.

-    - ud.py (for **U**ps and **D**owns) reads all 75 AEX, AMC, AScX stocks, and a few interesting numbers about them, from three pages on www.beleggen.nl.
+    - `ud.py` (for **U**ps and **D**owns) reads all 75 AEX, AMC, AScX stocks, and a few interesting numbers about them, from various public web pages. `ud.py` calls `hilo.py`
-    - hilo.py reads 52 week **HI**gh and **LO**w from each individual stock page, also on www.beleggen.nl.
+    - `hilo.py` reads 52 week **HI**gh and **LO**w from each individual stock page, also from various public web pages.
 A few extra parameters are calculated for each stock.
-    - ud.py calls hilo.py, and then outputs five shortlists as pickles in the pickles-directory; it also writes the shortlists, nicely formatted, to the console (or to a file if redirected).
+    - When all data is collected, five shortlists are stored as pickles.
+They can also be output to the console, nicely formatted (or to a file if redirected).

 2. a minimal Flask app that reads the pickles and presents them on a web site.
 The site has just two pages: